ELL - EnglishLiteracy

 Q: How do I enroll in an English class?

-► Make an appointment to take the CASAS test.
+► Schedule an appointment to take the CASAS entry exam

 Q: How many English levels are there in the program?